INTRODUCTION (Download page as Word .doc, 4 pages)

 - Youth Groups

 The project will work with partner groups (such as Girlguiding, the Ancient House Teenage History Group, Scouts, ATC) over the first three years, with different groups taking part at different stages to come up with a variety of outputs.
 This will enable the involvement of the maximum range and numbers of young people.
-Partner group leaders – together with volunteers and a project facilitator where needed – will supervise and oversee training, activities and work towards the outputs.

 Youth groups will carry out research, oral history interviewing, and gather photographs and other materials.
 Some will prepare, compile and launch an exhibition, and produce educational material and activities.
 Some youth groups will work with a storyteller to learn how to prepare and perform, and will perform their stories at an event, and some will work with a filmmaker to make and launch a film.